liddiard/solar-dynamic-wallpaper/README.md

 macOS comes with a dynamic wallpaper called [Solar Gradients](https://www.jetsoncreative.com/24-hour-wallpaper-ios/gradient-ios) that changes throughout the day, displaying a sky color based on the sun's position.

 I love the idea, but not so much the execution.
-Its daytime blue is far too saturated to resemble a realistic sky, and the sunrise and sunset colors lack the diverse spectrum of hues that make for a picturesque vista.
-Personally, I'd also like to see some stars at night – on my computer display at least, if not outside in my artificial light-soaked city sky.
+Its daytime blue is far too saturated to resemble a realistic sky, and the sunrise and sunset colors lack the brilliant spectrum of hues that make for a picturesque vista.
+Personally, I'd also like to see some stars at night – on my computer display at least, if not outside in my artificial light-soaked city sky. 🥲

-This project generates a dynamic solar wallpaper that attempts to rectify these perceived shortcomings.
+This project generates a dynamic solar wallpaper that attempts to rectify these shortcomings.
 And if you don't like my color choices, you can customize it with your own!

 See the [**Screenshots**](#screenshots) section for how it looks by default.